Mapping Our Natural Hazards

 Community feedback was sought on these three hazards in April-June 2017.
 Since then, Council has been refining the technical information with a view to map this in the Nelson Plan and have associated planning rules.

-We are now seeking feedback on our revised resource management plan - the Draft Whakamahere Nelson Plan .
+We will continue to seek feedback on our revised resource management plan - the Draft Whakamahere Nelson Plan in 2021.
 This is the community’s opportunity to provide feedback on the draft natural hazards provisions, prior to notification of a Proposed Whakamahere Nelson Plan.
-You can find out more and have your say at shape.nelson.govt.nz/nelson-plan.

 Further technical assessment has enabled us to reduce the area of risk from liquefaction hazard in Tahunanui and this revised boundary is now mapped.